abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \end{aligned}
 $$

-Furthermore, in STLC we cannot define a functions that works for polymorphic $Maybe$ (regardless of the type they are holding), so we have to generate not only the datatype, but all functions that use it.
+Furthermore, in STLC we cannot define a functions that works for polymorphic $Maybe$ (regardless of the type they are holding), so we have to redefine not only the types, but all functions that use them.

 To combat this problem, and to ascend ourselves from *Simply-typed* to *Polymorphic* Lambda Calculus (AKA System F), we define type-level arrows.